What is a Peer Wellness Educator?

 What will I get out of the Peer Wellness Educator experience?

 Peer Wellness Educators will receive extensive training on skills that will enhance their own personal and professional development.
 Regardless of a student’s career path, the knowledge and skills they will learn as a Peer Wellness Educator will give them strong, transferable skills to enhance their own personal and professional development at ISU and beyond.
 Peer Wellness Educators will receive extensive training and practical experience in the following areas: planning/implementing programs, facilitating presentations, public speaking, helping skills, problem solving skills, research skills, and collaboration/relationship building skills.

 What are the expectations of Peer Wellness Educators?

 Peer Wellness Educators agree to the following expectations once hired:

-- Successful completion of the wellness training (August 2019)
+- Successful completion of the PWE Training (3 days)